 And even as I’m writing this, my glass of last night’s wine-okay, this morning’s wine because fuck this day already-spilled it’s entire contents onto my computer, my phone, the tv remote and my smokes.

-I love you but I’m afraid to go outside.
+I’m afraid to go outside.
 I may have to abandon those clothes in the laundromat.
-This might be the last day I’ll be able to see you at all.
-I think the gods really are trying to tell me something; either impending doom for all mankind and this is a warning or …they, too, really, really hate laundry day.
+The gods are trying to tell me to stay indoors and stay safe.
+Or they, too, really hate laundry day.

 Update (and the day is still only half over):